Actindo-AG/Documentation/DataHub/UserInterface/05_DataTypeList.md

 - 18+
 - Digital item

 > [Info] Note that the *Checkbox* date type also has the third value **not set**.
 When creating or importing a product, the value **not set** is set for the corresponding attribute.
 After saving, the value switches automatically to **false** if it has not been manually changed to **true**.
-This may cause problems when connecting to other systems, for example shops or marketplaces, with different default settings for checkboxes.
+This may cause problems when connecting to other systems, for example shops or sales channels, with different default settings for checkboxes.

 The *DataHub* plugin owns this data type.